jokergoo/circlize_book/book/14-chord-diagram-simple.md

 - `link.zindex`

 Since all of them are already demonstrated in previous sections, we won't show them again here.

+The following two sections list unique features only from data frames.

 ### Multiple links between two sectors